Orthogonality questions in the Hardy space related to $\zeta$-zeros: Introduction

 For each $k\geq2$, define

 and denote by $\mathcal{N}$ the linear span of $\{h_k:k\geq 2\}$.
 That each $h_k$ belongs to $H^2$ was proved in \cite[Lemma 7]{Noor}.
-One of the main results of \cite{Noor} was the following reformulation of the RH as a completeness problem in $H^2$.
+One of the main results of \cite{Noor} was a reformulation of B\'aez-Duarte's result as a completeness problem in $H^2$.
+Then in \cite{Aditya preprint} the same completeness problem in the $H^p$ spaces was shown to provide zero-free half planes for the Riemann $\zeta$-function.
+We state both results here as one.